-Ask in trendy second-hand clothes shops that may be interested in buying any vintage-style clothing and accessories that you have.
+Ask in upmarket second-hand clothes shops if they’re interested in buying any vintage-style clothing and accessories that you have.
 Vintage clothes are in demand so check in a few (and try the posher areas) to get the best price.

-You could even learn to knit and make you’re own clothes!
-See learn2knit.co.uk for some tips.
-You can even make money from knitting if you find you have a talent for it.
+You could even learn to knit and make you’re own jumpers and scarves!
+If you master the skill, you can even make money from knitting if you find you have a talent for it.

 Dye(ing) for new clothes?

-Get hold of some dye and turn boring old clothes a fab new colour.
+Get hold of some dye and give boring, old clothes a bright and colourful new design.

 What you can dye…